mnaveenchand/github-bookmarking-app/README.md

 Taking this project further
-1. Implementing OAuth (updated)
-2. Frontend with React and Redux
+1. Frontend with React and Redux
 ...will be updated